A Non-Metric Approach to Space, Time and Gravitation: 3 The role of gravity

+\right. \ena where $m_0$ denotes a reference value in an empty universe at epoch $t_0$.
+Note that the Newtonian approximation of equation (6) (which is obtained by neglecting the shift covector, setting the spatial scale factor equal to unity and replacing ${\tilde h}_{(t)ij}$ with an Euclidean 3-metric), is inconsistent with any variation in space-time of active mass.
+That is, in quasi-metric relativity, $G^{\rm eff}$ will depend on source composition, but otherwise {\em must} be a constant in the Newtonian limit.

-Then there is the question if the FHSs play any explicit role in the coupling of matter to geometry.
-And indeed they do, but only via ${\bf K}_t$ and derivatives of ${\bar F}_t$ as we shall see below.
-The curvature intrinsic to the FHSs should not couple directly to matter fields.
-Before we try to find gravitational field equations we first find how the quasi-metric local conservation laws differ from their counterparts in metric theory.
-That is, the degenerate covariant divergence ${\ }{\bf {\topstar{\bar {\nabla}}}}{\ }{\bf {\cdot}}{\bf T}_t$ should not be expected to vanish in general due to the postulates determining the role of gravity within the quasi-metric framework.
+Before we try to find gravitational field equations, we first find how the quasi-metric local conservation laws differ from their counterparts in metric theory.
+In particular, the formal variability of active mass-energy must be included into the total active stress-energy tensor ${\bf T}_t$ considered as a source of gravity.
+That is, the covariant divergence ${\bf {\bar {\nabla}}}{\bf {\cdot}}{\bf T}_t$ (holding $t$ constant) should not be expected to vanish in general due to the postulates determining the role of gravity within the quasi-metric framework.